A Bird's Eye View of Nonlinear System Identification: Parameter Estimation

 \subsection{The danger of overparametrization}

 From what has been discussed in this section it is now possible to have a better understanding of the danger of overparametrizing a model.
 Let us consider problem (\ref{prob1}) again.
 Would it be possible to find $\hat{\btheta}$ such that $J(Z,\,Z_{{\cal M}_1})=0$?
 It might sound absurd (and in practice it is, in fact), but we can force $\hat{y}_1(k)=y(k),~\forall k$ {\it for the estimation data}.
 Hence, let us see under which conditions $\bxi=0$ in (\ref{eqn_errorm2}).
 For this, lets go back one step and consider (\ref{eqn_errorm}).
 If we increase the size of $\btheta$ to the point that $n_\theta =N$, then $\Psi \in \bbR^{N \times N}$ becomes a square matrix.
 Assuming that it is nonsingular, then $\hat{\btheta}=\Psi^{-1}\by$ and therefore $\bxi=0$.
 What we have done is to increase the number of degrees of freedom (parameters to be estimated) to match the number of ``constraints'' (the number of rows of $\Psi $) to end up with a square system of equations that has a single solution.
 Is that solution any good?
 Most likely not.
 And the reason is that all the uncertainties and noise in the data $y(k)$ will be fit by the model, which ideally should only fit the underlying dynamics of the system.
-The resulting model in this hypothetical case has a lot more parameters than needed -- remember that $n_\theta =N$ -- and therefore we say that the model is overparametrized.
+The resulting model in this hypothetical case has a lot more parameters than needed -- remember that $n_\theta =N$ -- and therefore the model is said to be overparametrized.

 An interesting remark on which we will not dwell here is this: if we consider problem (\ref{prob2}) instead, we will not face the same problem.
 The reason is that in order to have $J(Z,\,Z_{{\cal M}_{\rm s}})=0$ we would need to have $\hat{y}_{\rm s}(k)=y(k),~\forall k$.
 This will not be achieved in practice because $\hat{y}_{\rm s}(k)$ is obtained by iterating the model (see Sec.\,\ref{ui}) and an overparametrized model will, more often than not, be unstable, hence $\hat{y}_{\rm s}(k) \neq y(k)$.
 This discussion then has two messages.
 First, problem (\ref{prob2}) is definitely more robust than problem (\ref{prob1}).
-Second, if the latter problem is the one being solved, then overparametrization is a real danger.
+Second, if the latter problem is the one being solved, then overparametrization is a real danger especially for NARMAX polynomial models and similar model classes.